ClevelandRUserGroup/speakers/.github/ISSUE_TEMPLATE/talk-proposal.md

 - [ ] 30-60 min (you'd be the only speaker)
 - [ ] 10-20 min (you'd split the meetup with a second speaker)
 - [ ] 5-10 min (you'd be one of many lightning talks)

+## Date (optional)

+Is there a particular date (or dates) that you would prefer to speak?
+Please see Issue #1 for available meetups in 2023